KiranSarella/notes-365-new/Notes 365/Features.md

 # Issues
 [ ] rename - not updating in recents
 [ ] timeline - with huge data hanging - need load more
-[ ] change color of text on Hover or focus
-[ ] focus created notebook - to rename
+[ ] hang on theme save, when timeline is at month (with full data)

 # Completed
 [x] in block quote - telugu not working
 [x] color icons
+[x] change color of text on Hover or focus
+[x] focus created notebook - to rename, scroll to is done

 # Ideas

-[ ] like block quote, can we have other quote style (centered and large)?
+## In-app purchases
+[ ] remove family share option for now
+[ ] cancel subs??
+[ ] restore
+[ ] link - privacy
+[ ] get active plan on app launch
+[ ] 3 notebooks limit for free version
+[ ] test in test flight only app, before releasing to app store